leggedrobotics/darknet_ros-release/README.md

 ## Overview

-This is a ROS package developed for object detection in camera images.
+This is a ROS package developed for **object detection in camera images**.
 You only look once (YOLO) is a state-of-the-art, real-time object detection system.
-In the following ROS package you are able to use YOLO (V3) on GPU and CPU.
+In the following ROS package you are able to use **YOLO (V3) on GPU and CPU**.
 The pre-trained model of the convolutional neural network is able to detect pre-trained classes including the data set from VOC and COCO, or you can also create a network with your own detection objects.
 For more information about YOLO, Darknet, available training data and training YOLO see the following link: [YOLO: Real-Time Object Detection](http://pjreddie.com/darknet/yolo/).

-The YOLO packages have been tested under ROS Melodic and Ubuntu 18.04.
+The YOLO packages have been tested under **ROS Noetic** and **Ubuntu 20.04**.
+Note: We also provide branches that work under **ROS Melodic**, **ROS Foxy** and **ROS2**.

 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

-**Author: [Marko Bjelonic](http://www.markobjelonic.me), marko.bjelonic@mavt.ethz.ch**
+**Author: [Marko Bjelonic](https://www.markobjelonic.com), marko.bjelonic@mavt.ethz.ch**

 **Affiliation: [Robotic Systems Lab](http://www.rsl.ethz.ch/), ETH Zurich**